mspeculatrix/Zolatron64/CPLD/EXTMEMDECODE/README.md

-## EXTMEMDECODE
+# EXTMEMDECODE

 This provides decoding for extended memory on the Zolatron 64.
+This code programs a CPLD that sites on the extended memory board itself.

 It's CUPL code for programming an ATF1502ASL CPLD.